Novage/corporate-site/src/content/blog/Integrate-P2P-Video-streaming-into-Mobile-Application.md

 - **Platform-Specific:** The native approach is limited to Android.

+- **HLS only:** The integration is currently limeted to HLS and doesn't support MPEG-DASH streams.

-**Note:** The library is in active development, so the API might be changed by the time.
+**Note:** The library is in active development, so the API and features might be changed by the time.

 To setup ExoPlayer with peer-to-peer streaming you need: